chippers/hibp-json/README.md

 ## Examples

 This show generating only json, json + gz, json + br, and json + gz + br in order.
+These examples are only using the first 2048 hashes, and therefore need to pass `--strict false` to prevent exiting due to unexpected input size.

 ```console
 chip@cancer hibp-json % rm -rf dist && /usr/bin/time ./target/release/hibp-json --strict false --brotli false --gzip false